geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 8. Now let’s examine the synchronization results for the groups that you updated in the previous tasks.
 In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.

 9. In the **Groups** window, verify that the **Manufacturing** group appears in the list, and that the **Print Operators** group does NOT appear.
-As mentioned previously, built-in groups such as the **Print Operators** security group are not synced from the on-premises environment to Microsoft 365, even when you add memmbers to the group as you did in the earlier task. <br/>
+As mentioned previously, built-in groups such as the **Print Operators** security group are not synced from the on-premises environment to Microsoft 365, even when you add members to the group as you did in the earlier task. <br/>

 	**Note:** You may need to wait up to 10 minutes before the **Manufacturing** group appears.
 Continue to refresh the list until you see the group.